MichaelCoughlinAN/AI-Web-Scraper/README.md

 # Web Scraping Project

 This repository contains the code for a web scraping project that collects data from various websites.
-The project is developed in Python and uses tools like BeautifulSoup, Selenium, and Requests for efficient and responsible web scraping.
+The project is developed in Python and uses tools like BeautifulSoup, Selenium, and OpenAI's ChatGPT for efficient and responsible web scraping.

 ## Project Overview